PhaseRush/Aspect/README.md

 - [ ] use [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) to detect "beat drops" etc.
 - [ ] Passively listen for hashtag.
 Excl channels, search via twitter api.
 - [ ] Word and Frequency Counter - regex to english translator for the layman
+- [ ] Anime/Manga quick fact/links.
+Passive and/or active feature.

 #### Other Features:
 - Warframe :: Automatically updates alerts and posts to channel every 30 minutes